GG/06: EP - 1: Overview

 The result of this collaboration was a number of tracks that were released under the name GG/06 from 2006 to 2008 mostly through the band's website with six tracks in total.

-Kevin Godley described the music as darker and more adult in comparison to 10cc.
+Godley described the music as darker and more adult in comparison to 10cc.

-The song "Son of Man" samples the Hotlegs song "Neanderthal Man" and tells the story of its creation and the early days of 10cc band members.
+The song "Son of Man" samples the Hotlegs song "Neanderthal Man" and tells the story of its creation and the early days of the 10cc band members.

 Release

-Aside from the release through the GG/06 website the songs were featured on a number of 10cc compilation albums.
+Aside from the release through the GG/06 website, the songs were featured on a number of 10cc compilation albums.

-Two songs, "Beautifulloser.com" and "Son of Man" were released on 10cc compilation Greatest Hits ...
+Two songs, "Beautifulloser.com" and "Son of Man" were released on the 10cc compilation Greatest Hits ...
 And More in 2006.

-A live version of "Beautifulloser.com" was featured on 10cc 2008 video album Clever Clogs.
+A live version of "Beautifulloser.com" was featured on the 10cc 2008 video album Clever Clogs.

-"Son of Man" and "Hooligan Crane" were featured on the 2017 10cc box set Before During After – The Story of 10cc.
+"Son of Man" and "Hooligan Crane" were featured in the 2017 10cc box set Before During After – The Story of 10cc.

-In 2019 Kevin Godley created a video for the song "Son of Man" which was used as a stage intro on 10cc shows.
+In 2019, Godley created a video for the song "Son of Man" which was used as a stage intro for 10cc shows.

 All the tracks from the EP were included on the digital deluxe edition of 10cc's compilation album The Things We Do for Love: The Ultimate Hits and Beyond.
 All but "Beautifulloser.com" were included on the two-CD version.